 White facade with niches at Michaelskirche Munich

-The Jesuit church of St. Michael was built by William V, Duke of Bavaria, between 1583 – 1597.
-Apparently, this is the largest Renaissance church north of Alps and has its fair share of history and controversy.
+The Jesuit church of St. Michael was built by William V, Duke of Bavaria, between 1583 and 1597.
+Apparently, this is the largest Renaissance church north of the Alps and has its fair share of history and controversy.

-William V built Michaelskircke as center for Counter Reformation.
-In the process of building it, he demolished 87 houses in the neighborhood without paying any heed to protests by residents.
+William V built Michaelskircke as a center for Counter-Reformation.
+In the process of building it, he demolished 87 houses in the neighborhood without heeding residents’ protests.

-Well, if you can get past that unpalatable truth and decide to enter the church, you will notice a high altar and enormous vaulted ceilings adorned with frescoes.
-The church crypt contains the tombs of several important members of the royal Wittelsbach family.
+If you can get past that unpalatable truth and decide to enter the church, you will notice a high altar and enormous vaulted ceilings adorned with frescoes.
+The church crypt contains the tombs of several influential members of the royal Wittelsbach family.

 Heiliggeistkirche – Church of the Holy Ghost